CAMP

 Overview

-Progress through the vernalising phase is determined by the apparent expression of Vrn1 and Vrn2 genes.
-Vrn1 is the gene that orchestrates cold temperature responses in development.
+Progress through the vernalising phase is determined by the apparent expression of Vrn1 and Vrn2 genes: Vrn1 is the gene that orchestrates cold temperature responses in development.
 To complete the vernalising stage, Vrn1 expression must first reach a threshold of at least 1.0.
 In warm temperatures (above 18 °C), Vrn1 is expressed at a genotype-dependent base rate.
 This base rate is lower for vernalisation-sensitive genotypes, which develop slower under warm conditions.
 However, exposure to cold temperatures accelerates Vrn1 expression, causing vernalisation-sensitive varieties to reach this stage at a lower Haun stage.

 Vrn2 is upregulated by longer photoperiods and acts as a repressor of Vrn3, which is essential for progression to spikelet initiation.
 Vrn1 in turn represses Vrn2.
 Thus, higher photoperiod-induced Vrn2 expression raises the Vrn1 target above 1.0, extending the vernalisation phase.
 Conversely, shorter days reduce the Vrn1 target, a phenomenon known as short-day vernalisation.
 Vrn3 may also contribute to the acceleration of Vrn1 expression during vernalisation, a process represented by a composite parameter VrnX in the CAMP model.